Base

 keys(solstep::SolutionStep)

-Return the keys of the solution variables in the solution step.
+Return the keys of the state variables in the solution step.

 source